-Although you may never have met the Queen, her death may have a big impact on you.
+Although you may never have met a celebrity or famous person, their death may have a big impact on you.
 Whether you liked them or not, the death of a public figure can bring up strong feelings and you might start to feel overwhelmed.
 Especially if every time you switch on the TV, log on to social media or see your friends, that’s all anyone is talking about.
 Here is how to look after yourself when a public figure dies.

 Why am I grieving for a public figure I never met?